 Mindfulness - what does this mean to you?

 We hear the phrase over and over in the wellbeing and health arenas.
-So I understand the meaning is meant to be sincere and helpful, but actually I avoid using this word.
+So of course I understand the meaning is meant to be sincere and helpful, but actually I avoid using this word.
 Why?
 Because when we are trying to relax and regain our own balance and homeostasis - we do not want our mind to be full.
 Infact we want the exact opposite.
 A full mind, is an overwhelmed mind.
-And we need to empty the mind and detox that rebellious 'monkey mind' instead of keeping it full and jammed.
-And possibly fit to burst.
-In order to keep equilibrium we need to regularly come out of the mind - and into our senses.
+And we need to empty the mind on a regular basis to keep it healthy and functioning as it should.
+The grand aim is to detox that rebellious 'monkey mind' instead of keeping it full and jammed.
+Perhaps of anxiety ridden throughts and potentially that all delibrating depression, if we are intent on clinging onto the past.
+In order to keep that crucial equilibrium of the mind, (and indeed when we master this, then we can easily master all facets of the human body) we need to regularly come out of the mind - and into our senses.

 So how do we do this?
 It's very simple.
 Through connecting back to all of the major senses in our bodies - breath, taste, sight, sound, touch and smell.
 Fully.
-Take an experiment with yourslves and lie down in a relaxing room.
+It's not major science - what you are doing is simply coming out of your mind and into a practical activity so here's the good news.
+Drum roll.....anyone can master this!
+Take an experiment with yourslves and lie down in a relaxing room to give this a go.
 Use the breathe to physically relax the body, intentfully release tension and then take your time rotating around the body and connecting with each sense fully.
 Not rushing and really feeling the experience and observing what happens.
 No judgement but just noting.
+Observing your sensations.
+Become the watcher of your thoughts.
+Nothing more - nothing less.

 Peace and lurve,